MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 [!include [banner](includes/banner.md)]

-This topic provides information about how to set up the BigCommerce provider in Dynamics 365 Intelligent Order Management.
+This article provides information about how to set up the BigCommerce provider in Dynamics 365 Intelligent Order Management.

 BigCommerce is a flexible, open SaaS platform.
 You can connect to BigCommerce to retrieve orders, products, and related information.
 The BigCommerce provider enables Intelligent Order Management to access and process purchase orders from BigCommerce.